Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 AlmaLinux on the laptop PC.
 The OS is AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
 The actual installation time is about 15 minutes which is rebooted for new Linux windows.

-At the first time, we open the gfotran (Fortran) by typing # gfortran -V, which is necessary on AlmaLinux-9.
+At the first time, we open the gcc-gfotran (Fortran) by typing # gfortran -V, which is necessary on AlmaLinux-9.
 We also type # pip3 -V to open the python3-pip software.
-The MPI of mpich4 is downloaded and installed for the water and ice MD [2] and the ab-initio Siesta-4.1 code [3].
+The MPI of mpich-4 is downloaded from the source site and installed, and the classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux.

 ### Classic MD ###